smartcontractkit/documentation/docs/Additional Information/faq.md

 2\. <a href="https://www.binance.org/en/blog/chainlink-vrf-is-live-on-binance-smart-chain-bringing-verifiable-randomness-to-bsc-developers/" target="_blank">Integration Live Announcements</a>

 These announce that an integration is live and ready to be used.
-You can find the contract addresses in our docs for <a href="https://docs.chain.link/docs/reference-contracts/" target="_blank">Price Feeds</a> and <a href="https://docs.chain.link/docs/vrf-contracts/" target="_blank">Chainlink VRF</a> respectively.
+You can find the contract addresses in our docs for <a href="https://docs.chain.link/docs/reference-contracts/" target="_blank">Data Feeds</a> and <a href="https://docs.chain.link/docs/vrf-contracts/" target="_blank">Chainlink VRF</a> respectively.

 Often these announcements will posted by our integration partners.